 In this connection it is advisable to replace Russell's axiom of infinity with Dedekind's characterization of the infinite.

-Russell's axiom of infinity requires the existence of an n-numbered predicate for every finite number n (in the sense of Frege's definition of finite cardinal) and thus requires implicitly also that the domain of individuals (the basic domain of things) is infinite.
-Now it is an unnecessary and also from a principled standpoint objectionable complication that here three infinities run \parallel^{364} concurrently in different layers: that of the infinitely many things in the domain of individuals, furthermore that of the infinitely many predicates, and then that of the resulting infinitely many cardinal, which after all are defined as predicates of predicates.
+Russell's axiom of infinity requires the existence of an n-numbered predicate for every finite number n (in the sense of Frege's definition of finite cardinal) and thus implicitly requires also that the domain of individuals (the basic domain of things) be infinite.
+Now it is an unnecessary and also from a principled standpoint objectionable complication that here three infinities in different layers run \parallel^{364} concurrently: that of the infinitely many things in the domain of individuals, furthermore that of the infinitely many predicates, and then that of the resulting infinitely many cardinals, which are after all defined as predicates of predicates.